faizaan3424/groq-cloud-document-digester/readme.md

 ### Advanced NLP
 Further features could include entity extraction, keyword generation, or multi-document summarization for more complex datasets.
-### Cloud Function Deployment
-This entire process can be moved to Google Cloud Functions for serverless execution, reducing the need for a long-running script.

 ## Conclusion
 This project highlights the powerful combination of Google Cloud Platform's scalability and the speed of the Groq API for machine learning tasks like text summarization.
 With further improvements, this architecture can be expanded into a production-level system capable of handling large volumes of data with minimal latency.